Pikes Hotel: History

 Pike estimated that the hotel was worth $5 million (£3.2 million) in 2002.
 He later sold it to Ibiza Rocks in 2008.
-A 2008 Sky Living TV documentary also showed him and the hotel in an unfavourable light, and it appeared to be living on its past reputation.
+A television documentary, screened on Sky Living that same year, also showed him and the hotel in an unfavourable light, and it appeared to be living on its past reputation.
 In the summer of 2011, Pikes Hotel was re-launched as Ibiza Rocks House at Pikes Hotel.
 The hotel has been restored under the ownership Andy McKay, the man behind the Ibiza Rocks, Ibiza Rocks Hotel and Mallorca Rocks brands, with new décor, whilst trying to maintain its rock'n'roll image of its most glamorous years.
 The new owners made Tony Pike the first full-time resident of the hotel and he lived permanently in Room 25 until his death in 2019.
-Ibiza Rocks publicizes the hotel and its chain as "After sex and drugs, comes rock and roll".
-Scottish band Biffy Clyro and Kylie Minogue stayed at the hotel during the Ibiza Rocks Festival in 2011.
+Ibiza Rocks publicizes the hotel and its chain as "After sex and drugs, comes rock and roll."
+Scottish rockband Biffy Clyro and Australian pop singer Kylie Minogue stayed at the hotel during the Ibiza Rocks Festival in 2011.